adamantino/ICO_Documentation/docs/source/ICO.rst

 Answers
 =====================================

 * What is the purpose of the token?
+	#.
 To increase the exchange adoption and robustness, Infinity Trade Coin ``8TC`` holders will have the possibility to claim ``x%`` of the total platform trading commissions, just by holding 8TC in their accounts.
 The award is calculated daily, based on to the 8TC holdings in user's account at 0:00 (UTC+1) and then claimed by the users.

+	#.
+To increase the exchange adoption and robustness, Infinity Trade Coin ``8TC`` holders will have the possibility to obtain a ``x%`` discount on trading commissions, just by holding 8TC in their accounts.

+* How much do we want to raise? min cap? max cap?
+	Based on our need for future development the minimum amount to be raises is at least 3 million euro.
+	Because of this we set milestones during the ICO that will enable incremental features
+	#. soft cap  - € 3M
+		App Market
+	#. mid cap - € 7M
+		App Market, Music Market
+	#.
+Hard cap - 15M
+		App Market, Music Market, Sport Market

+* Which currencies are we accepting for the ICO?
+(BTC, ETH, anything else?)
+	BTC and ETH

+* Will be the KYC available for the pre-registration process to the ICO? yes

 * What do we need this money for? road map?